platformsh/platformsh-docs/sites/platform/src/add-services/opensearch.md

 ### Plugin removal

-Removing plugins previously added in your `services.yaml` file doesn't automatically uninstall them from your OpenSearch instances.
+Removing plugins previously added in your `{{< vendor/configfile "services" >}}` file doesn't automatically uninstall them from your OpenSearch instances.
 This is deliberate, as removing a plugin may result in data loss or corruption of existing data that relied on that plugin.
 Removing a plugin usually requires reindexing.